 I was reminded recently of what too often happens when plans and arrangements and understandings are NOT put in writing.

 Over a decade ago, I met an aspiring entrepreneur and decided to assist him in connection with his planned project.
 I helped with everything from developing a viable business model and plan to introduce him to all of the early investors, to identifying and helping recruit new team members.
 I poured hundreds of hours of my time into the project, always with the (expressed but unwritten) understanding that I would be keeping track of my hours and be fully compensated for them, with an appropriate risk premium perhaps, when circumstances permitted.

 I have heard reports that the business has a “value” of over $100M today.
 My hundreds of hours of time would have had a “value” at my then “billable hourly rate” of well over $100,000, but all that I received was about $700 in legal fees.

 Selective memories?
 New personnel?
-Really it doesn’t matter.
+It really it doesn’t matter.
 While I do take pride in my contributions to the launching of this business, I poured hundreds of hours into it with the (unwritten) understanding that those hours would at a minimum be fully compensated if the business succeeded (which it certainly has done).
-That I wasn’t paid as I had anticipated that I would have been was the direct result of my operating on faith, on a handshake, and without Getting It In Writing.
+That I wasn’t paid was the direct result of my operating on faith, on a handshake, and without Getting It In Writing.

 Big mistake.
 Lesson learned.